Teresa-Rosemary/nlp-inverted-index/README.md

 ## Output

-Output executed against the documents in the "datset" folder is available in below folders:-
+Output executed (execution took around 4 mins in my local) against the documents in the "datset" folder is available in below folders:-

 Dictionary of words - "Word_Dictionary"